Major Checks definition

 Major Checks means the 6 Year Check and the 12 Year Check.

-Major Checks means any heavy maintenance visit or segment thereof suggested for commercial aircraft of the same model as the Aircraft by its Manufacturer.
+Major Checks means any Airframe "C" check, multiple "C" checks, Airframe 7C/SI Check, systems/zonal, structure (or equivalent) or annual heavy maintenance visit or segment thereof recommended for commercial aircraft of the same model as the Aircraft by Airframe Manufacturer or as set out in the Approved Maintenance Program.

 Major Checks means any C check, multiple C check or heavier check (including associated structural inspections and corrosion prevention and control items) for the Aircraft as set out in the Approved Maintenance Program.
 MANDATORY ORDER OR MO a mandatory order issued by the FAA and/or the AAC.